 Homemade fly spray for horses

-When it comes to picking a fly product for your horse, you have dozens of options at the store.
+When picking a fly product for your horse, you have dozens of options at the store.
 You also have the option of making your own fly spray.
-Get thee into the kitchen and whip up a batch of homemade fly spray for your horse!
-Jump to the recipe if you must!
+Get thee into the kitchen and whip up a batch of homemade fly spray for your horse.

 What’s the best recipe?